Sunday, August 27, 2017

 The brew was a lot like Henry Weinhardt's without the excessive foam.
 I really loved the flavor (strong vanilla), yet the salt and sugar were also highly noticeable.

 Yes, it is a highly-rated brew, although it scored slightly lower for me due to the sweetness.
 Then again, it scored high for the vanilla.
-I would take two points off in the full range if I disliked vanilla.
+If I disliked vanilla, I would take two points off in the full range.
 I also found it much more enjoyable when it was on cold ice and slightly watered down from the ice.

 OTHER REVIEWS